-The regulations surrounding viable and non viable monitoring of Class D clean areas point toward appropriate actions being established a on a site-by-site, risk-based assessment.
+The regulations surrounding viable and nonviable monitoring of Class D clean areas point toward appropriate actions being established on a site-by-site, risk-based assessment.
 The FDA Guidance on Sterile Manufacture – 2004 states:

 “The nature of the activities conducted in a supporting clean area determines its classification.”

-Additionally, we can establish best practices by triangulating reasonable standards from other global regulatory bodies as well.
+We can also establish best practices by triangulating reasonable standards from other global regulatory bodies.
 For instance, guidance is available regarding what should be done for monitoring the background support areas from the Japan Aseptic Processing Guidance, which states:

 „Classes C and D airborne microbial monitoring should be performed twice per week, and airborne particles once per month.“